Biogenesis scandal: Clinic history

 Biogenesis of America was a health clinic briefly operating in Coral Gables, Florida, specializing in weight loss and hormone replacement therapy.
 It was first registered in state corporation records in March 2012, and was founded by Anthony "Tony" Bosch (also listed as the program director).
-His father, Dr. Pedro Bosch, was listed as the medical director, and Bosch's younger brother, attorney Ashley Bosch, was listed as managing member.
+His father, Dr. Pedro Bosch, was listed as the medical director, and Bosch's younger brother, attorney Andrew Bosch, was listed as managing member.
 Porter Fischer was listed as marketing director.
 Several employees quit in the fall of 2012 after they were not paid, and the clinic closed months later in December 2012.

 Accusations and investigation

 On January 22, 2013, the Miami New Times obtained documents from former Biogenesis employee Porter Fischer which it said linked three players – Melky Cabrera, Bartolo Colón, and Yasmani Grandal – who had tested positive for performance-enhancing drugs in 2012 to the clinic.
 Additionally, the paper said several star players including Alex Rodriguez, Ryan Braun, and Nelson Cruz could be tied to the clinic.
 The paper, however, refused to hand the documents over to Major League Baseball (MLB) authorities.

 The Florida Department of Health, and MLB, both targeted the clinic's owner, Anthony Bosch, each separately taking action against him.

 In March, MLB sued Bosch, and his business partners, Carlos Acevedo, Ricardo Martinez, Marcelo Albir, and Paulo da Silveira in an attempt to obtain information.
 The suit alleged that the six had "actively participated in a scheme ... to solicit or induce Major League players to purchase or obtain PES (performing-enhancing substances)".
 Subsequently, MLB claimed to have found evidence that a representative of Rodriguez had purchased his medical records.
 It then paid a former Biogenesis employee for documents.

 In April, Bosch received a complaint from the Florida Department of Health for practicing medicine without a license.
 The complaint urged him to sign a cease and desist agreement.

 In May, Bosch agreed to work with MLB investigators in exchange for his name being removed from the lawsuit.
 MLB conducted a large number of interviews with players it believed may be connected with Biogenesis in June.
-Every player interviewed was provided legal counsel by the Major League Baseball Players Association.
+Every player interviewed was provided legal counsel by the Major League Baseball Players Association (MLBPA).

 In August, Wifredo A. Ferrer, U.S. attorney for the southern district of Florida, announced that Bosch intended to plead guilty to one charge of conspiracy to distribute testosterone.

 In September, ESPN reported that new client names had been released, previously unknown to the public, which included names such as professional wrestler "Paul 'The Big Show' Wight; former boxing champion Shannon Briggs; one of the most well-known trainers of prominent athletes, David Alexander; and Ernest "Randy" Mims, a longtime friend and business manager of LeBron James.
 The DEA said "There was never any indication that LeBron James did anything wrong."